Unit 2, The Quadrangle, 59 Ruchill Street, Glasgow G20 9PX

 20-23 Woodside Place, Glasgow, G3 7QF

 Alba Psychology provides Neuropsychological and Clinical Psychology Services.
 Alba Psychology offer assessment and rehabilitation services for individuals who have experienced a brain injury.
 They offer expert witness services within the Medico-legal field.
 In addition to brain injury services, Alba Psychology provides similar input to individuals with mental health difficulties which have developed following an accident or similar circumstances.
-Alba Psychology have a number of clinicians and are able to offer independent assessment and treatment within the umbrella of our organisation.
-Our main office is based in Glasgow, and we have an additional office in London Victoria.
+Alba Psychology has a number of clinicians and are able to offer independent assessment and treatment within the umbrella of our organisation.
+The main office is based in Glasgow with anadditional office in London Victoria.

 55 Hunter Street, Glasgow G4 0UP

-The alcohol related brain damage team work to maximise the recovery for individuals who have experienced recent onset of alcohol related brain damage.
+The ARBD team work to maximise the recovery for individuals who have experienced recent onset of alcohol-related brain damage.

 The team provides a structured package of changing the way people think about alcohol and works alongside the client’s care manager.
 The team will also provide support and advice on treatment and care planning for those with a longer standing diagnosis.